gabbian1/MacGyver/README.md

 A collection for ABAP useful programs

-All documentation can be found [here](https://github.com/pacheco7/MacGyver/wiki)
+All documentation can be found on the wiki, clicking [here](https://github.com/pacheco7/MacGyver/wiki)

 Want to contribute?
-Please read the contributing file [here]
+Please read the contributing file [here](https://github.com/pacheco7/MacGyver/blob/master/contributing.md)